zeppelinlg/docker-backup-pbs/README.md

 - `PBS_DATASTORE`: the name of the datastore on the Proxmox Backup Server
 - `PBS_NAMESPACE`: the namespace to store the backups on the Proxmox Backup Server
 - `LABEL_ONLY`: if set to `true`, the backup script will only backup containers with the label `docker-backup-pbs=true`
+- `STORAGE_TYPE`: Take 'all', 'volume' or 'bind' as value.
+If set to 'all', all volumes and bind mounts will be backed up.
+If set to 'volume', only volumes will be backed up.
+If set to 'bind', only bind mounts will be backed up.
+Default is 'volume'.

 ## Example with docker-compose.yml